nationalarchives/pronom-ld-beta/frontend/README.md

 yarn assemble
 ```

-This will generate all the code and assets and place them in `../backend/src/main/resources/templates/`
+This will generate all the code and assets and place them in their right places within the `../backend/src/main/resources/` directory

 ## Development